vulnersCom/zabbix-threat-control/README.md

 ## Requirements

+**On zabbix-server host:**

 - python 3 (only for ztc scripts)
 - python modules: pyzabbix, jpath, requests
 - zabbix version 3.4 is required to create a custom dashboard and a custom polling schedule.
+- zabbix-sender utility for sending data to zabbix-server.
+- zabbix-get utility for sending a command to fix vulnerabilities on the server.

+**On all the servers that require a vulnerability scan:**

 - zabbix-agent for collect data and run scripts.
-- zabbix-sender utility for sending data to zabbix-server.

 ## Installation